JacobTews/sql_crypto/README.md

 ### My good friend, Bitzi McCoyne, sauntered over to where I was grilling at our neighborhood backyard BBQ.

 She looked excited.
-"Jacob," she whispered, "do you know anything about this cryptocurrency craze?"
+"Jacob," she said, "do you know anything about this cryptocurrency craze?"

 "A little," I replied, cautiously.